Knightwood/ComposePreference/README.md

 ## Interface components

-To build a preference interface, you need to wrap the interface component of the preference with ' Preferences Scope' (the Preferences Scope uses a column inside, so you can place any compose function, and if the existing preference component can't meet your needs, you can place any kind of compose function to build the interface), and send a message to 'Preferences).
+* To build a preference interface, you need to wrap the interface component of the preference with ' Preferences Scope' (the Preferences Scope uses a column inside, so you can place any compose function, and if the existing preference component can't meet your needs, you can place any kind of compose function to build the interface), and send a message to 'Preferences).
 Scope' passes in one of the three tools supported above (of course, you can also customize additional storage methods such as databases and files by inheriting the interface yourself)

+* If you don't need to automatically store preferences, that is, you want to use the UI interface alone.
+  You can directly use the column to wrap the interface component of the preference instead of the PreferencesScope.

 sample code: